aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 * Edit the `Parameters` section to add the `DeletionPolicyParameter` like you did in Part 1 of the lab.
 * Underneath the `Resources` section for the `S3Bucket` resource, add the `DeletionPolicy` attribute with a reference to the parameter.
 * Underneath the `Resources` section, add the `Dashboard` resource.
-* You can find the full language-extensions-solution in the template `language-extensions-solution.yaml` in the `code/solutions/language-extensions` directory.
+* You can find the full challenge solution in the template called `language-extensions-solution.yaml`, that is in the `code/solutions/language-extensions` directory.
 * Use the updated template, and create a new `language-extensions-solution` stack to create the S3 bucket and the dashboard.
 :::